rse/obs-scripts/README.md

 The individual scripts are:

 - [clone-template-scene.lua](clone-template-scene.lua):<br/>
-  Clone an entire source scene
-  (template), by creating a target scene (clone) and copying all corresponding sources, including their filters, transforms, etc.
+  Clone an entire source scene (template), by creating a target scene (clone) and copying all corresponding sources, including their filters, transforms, etc. This is usually used for creating scenes, based on the same set of template scenes, during event preparation.

 - [refresh-browser-sources.lua](refresh-browser-sources.lua):<br/>
   Refresh all <i>Browser Source</i> sources.
+This is usally used to refresh Browser Source based Head-Up-Display (HUD), Lower Thirds or Banner widgets during event preparation.

 - [keyboard-event-filter.lua](keyboard-event-filter.lua):<br/>
   Define a Keyboard Event filter for sources.
 This is intended to map OBS Studio global hotkeys onto keyboard events for Browser Source sources.
+This is usually used to map global hotkeys (or even attached StreamDeck keys) onto keystrokes for Browser Source based Head-Up-Display (HUD), Lower Thirds or Banner widgets during event production.

 - [production-information.lua](production-information.lua):<br/>
   Updates Text/GDI+ sources with the current Preview and Program scene information, the current wallclock time and the current on-air duration time in order to broadcast this information during production to the involved people.
+This is usually used for broadcasting central information during event production.

 Installation
 ------------